Telogen Effluvium vs. Androgenetic Alopecia: Understanding the Differences

 Treatment for telogen effluvium will typically depend on the underlying cause.
 For example, if the cause is a medication, discontinuing the medication may help lessen or stop the hair loss.

-See also celebrity female hair loss
+See also how long does postpartum hair loss last

 Androgenetic alopecia, on the other hand, is typically treated with medications or surgery.
 The most commonly used medications are minoxidil and finasteride, which can help slow down the rate at which hair is lost and help stimulate regrowth.
 Surgical treatment for this condition involves hair grafts or follicular unit transplantation.